 Homemade veggie burgers are so much better than store-bought!
 Pile your vegan Walnut Lentil Burgers high with lettuce, tomatoes, and pickles, or whatever your favorite burger fixin’s are!
-This lentil burger recipe is easy to make, and the patties freeze easily.
-They’re vegan and gluten-free.
+This lentil burger patty recipe is easy to make, and the patties freeze easily.
+They're vegan and gluten-free.

 Lentil Walnut Burgers

 I’ve had a small jar of lentils in the pantry for quite a while, and my goal early on in the month was to make something with it.
-Since it’s summer, lentil soup didn’t seem appropriate.
+Since it’s almost summer, lentil soup didn’t seem appropriate.
 I also had an inordinate amount of rolled oats and a bag of walnuts lurking in the freezer.
 A plan to make Walnut Lentil Burgers was hatched.

 This recipe is based on my favorite lentil loaf.
 Leftovers of that beloved loaf make excellent sandwich filling, so why not skip the loaf and go straight to the sandwich?

-How to make Vegan Walnut Lentil Burgers
+How to make Vegan Lentil Burgers

 These veggie burgers are easy to make and chances are that, like me, you already have a lot of the ingredients on hand.